opencog/opencog/examples/pln/which-product/README.md

         Concept "product two"
 ```

+Given that, as well some knowledge about the uniqueness of cost for
-Given that NLG could build the answer
+each product, see (kb.6) below, NLG could build the answer

 "Product one costs less than product two"